Association oversight is provided by the RIOT Board of Directors consisting of the following individuals:

 Shawn Scott, Retired Detective, Round Rock Police Department

 Shawn had the opportunity to serve as a police officer for over twenty-five years.
 He is a retired violent crimes detective from the Round Rock Police Department where he primarily conducted financial institution robbery investigations.
 He was assigned to the FBI Central Texas Violent Crimes Task Force within the Austin Resident Agency for over 10 years.
 He retired as the Bank Robbery Coordinator of the San Antonio Division of the FBI in 2020.
 Shawn is regarded as a subject matter expert in financial institution robbery preparedness and prevention.
 He has been a frequent presenter for the Texas Bankers Association and has conducted hundreds of robbery prevention and preparedness training sessions with financial institutions across the State of Texas.
 Shawn has been a guest presenter for the Georgia Banker’s Association, Wisconsin Banker’s Association and the Cornerstone Credit Union League.
 Shawn earned a bachelor’s degree in criminal justice from LeTourneau University and a master’s degree in criminal justice leadership and management from Sam Houston State University.
 He also served as a member of the Sheriff’s Association of Texas Cold Case Review Team.
 He is the Executive Director of Robbery Investigators of Texas establishing the association in 2012.
-Shawn has transitioned into private industry with his new family Athos Group Security.
-Athos is the industry leader in the provisioning of active off-duty law enforcement officers to corporations and organizations assisting them with their security concerns.
+Shawn transitioned into the private industry with his new family Athos Group, LLC. currently serving as Director of Operations for Summit Off Duty Services.
+Shawn also serves as an Adjunct Professor of Criminal Justice at Tyler Junior College.

 Eddie Haisten, Retired Sergeant, Wichita Falls Police Department